Standards of care

 There may be times when you need someone to speak on your behalf.
 This may be to navigate complex decisions around your health, family, finances or understanding your rights within the health or legal system.

 This person is called an advocate and they can support you.
 There may be a time when you need a professional advocate and we can help you find one.
-Other times it may be your Aged Care Adviser or even a trusted friend or family member.
+Other times it may be your Aged Care Advisor or even a trusted friend or family member.
 An advocate can support you to:

-- make decisions for yourself
+• make decisions for yourself

-- make your voice heard
+• make your voice heard

-- stand up for your rights
+• stand up for your rights

-- represent your interests
+• represent your interests

 Health Services Commissioner

-This is a free and confidential service which can help you resolve a complaint you have with a service provider.
+This is a free and confidential service that can help you resolve a complaint you have with a service provider.
 Although they cannot act as an Advocate, they can refer you to an advocacy service if needed.

 Victorian Ombudsman

 The Victorian Ombudsman is independent, impartial and provides a free service.
-They are responsible for enquiries into or investigating administrative actions taken by a Government department or public statutory body or by any member of staff of a municipal council.
+They are responsible for enquiries into or investigating administrative actions taken by a government department or public statutory body or by any member of staff of a municipal council.

 Privacy information and feedback